-Hence, instead of implementation being studied as an evolutionary process (in an inductive or deductive manner, in any different layer of inquiry or from any chosen field of knowledge), the proposed approach is to look at the interactions throughout the policy regime (as defined by May 2015), without focusing too much on the policy itself.
+Hence, instead of implementation being studied as an evolutionary process (in an inductive or deductive manner, at a specific level of inquiry or in a specific field of knowledge ), the proposed approach is to look at the interactions throughout the policy regime (as defined by May 2015), without focusing too much on the policy itself.
 The guiding questions are: What interaction is observed?
 Between what or whom?
 What is involved?
 What is being translated?
 What has been transformed?
 What categories can we create for implementation from each interaction?

 These interactions ‘translate’ the policy.
 Although many have discussed the impact translation has on explaining the gap between intention and impact (Barrett 2004), this study wishes to consider translation not as an independent variable that explains implementation but as a dependent variable, hence, as the essence of implementation.
-This shifts the focus in a different direction, in which one should ask ‘what kind of implementation stands in front of me and not only what happened, from the eye of a researcher; or “what didn’t I think of”, from the eye of the practitioner.
+This shifts the focus in a different direction, encouraging researchers to define the nature of the implementation rather than simply focusing on what happened; or encouraging practitioners to consider what they could have done differently.

 The word ‘translation’ comes from the Latin meaning ‘carried across’.
-According to the Oxford Dictionary, it means ‘the process of translating words or text from one language into another,’ or ‘the conversion of something from one form or medium into another’” (Oxford dictionary online).
-Due to the understanding that when carrying out a policy (the known meaning of implementation) it is actually carried across, i.e., it progresses as and how it is carried across the meaning of implementation grows.
-For example, this opens questions about cultural implementation (that reveal how context influences engagements or professional implementation (which investigates what scaling up actually needs and many other important categories.
+According to the Oxford Dictionary, it means ‘the process of translating words or text from one language into another’, or ‘the conversion of something from one form or medium into another’ (Oxford dictionary online).
+As such, if to implement a policy is to carry it out, to translate a policy, to carry it across, suggests something much more transformative.
+This expands the implementation scope, introducing and surfacing new categories for discussion, such as cultural interactions, and thus enriches our understanding of the implementation process.

 Latour (2007) posited that ‘there is no society, no social realm, and no social ties, but there exist translations between mediators that may generate traceable associations’ (108).
-In implementation terms, borrowing from Latour’s argument, there is no such thing as ‘implementation,’ but rather an evolutionary process that develops due to interactions through which the act of translation occurs.
+In implementation terms, borrowing from Latour’s argument, there is no such thing as ‘implementation’, but rather an evolutionary process that develops due to interactions through which the act of translation occurs.
 Therefore, the approach proposed in this article is to detach implementation research from the process that follows an intention or decision from whatever level of government, and to consider implementation to be the numerous points of interaction along the policy trail.

 The result of this shift in implementation study is the ability to create new and interesting implementation categories.
 These categories move away from the top-down, bottom-up perspective as well as from the new multi-layer perspective and do not attempt to predict the unfolding of the implementation process.
 The goal is rather to help us understand the different features that set the evolution of the policy process in motion.
-This way of inquiry has some crucial implications for ‘implementation,’ first as a concept and second as ‘the missing link in the policy process’ (Hargrove 1975).
+This way of inquiry has some crucial implications for ‘implementation’, first as a concept and second as an indicator of what motivates the promotion of public value in a policy regime.

 A brief example of the new approach to studying implementation: School anti-violence policy